 Let’s talk trade war.

-The Trump Administration announced today it will spend $12 billion in an attempt to cover losses due to disruptions caused by President Trump’s trade war.
+The Trump administration announced Tuesday it will spend $12 billion in an attempt to cover losses due to disruptions caused by President Donald Trump’s trade war.
 While details are yet to be ironed out, a framework for the spending has been identified.

 The largest amount of spending is expected to be spent on a revival of sending government checks directly to particular types of farmers.
 This ironically named “Market Facilitation Program” will cut checks from the Treasury and send them to producers of soybeans, corn, sorghum, cotton, wheat, dairy, and pork.

-Additionally the USDA will increase spending on domestic food purchase and distribution programs.
-Under this program the USDA purchases “surplus” commodities and distributes them to food banks, school lunch, and similar aid programs.
+Additionally the Agriculture Department will increase spending on domestic food purchase and distribution programs.
+Under this program, the USDA purchases “surplus” commodities and distributes them to food banks, school lunch, and similar aid programs.
 Identified beneficiaries include fruits, nuts, rice, legumes, beef, pork, and various segments of dairy (i.e. more cheese bailouts).

 The third and final leg of this subsidy stool will include spending more money on various market promotion programs, such as the Market Access Program, to develop new domestic and international markets for US crops.
 Irony is apparently lost on the USDA.